 - You can easily access information about how local businesses dispose of toxic waste and chemicals

 - Any potential hazardous businesses, such as energy and gas companies, sewage treatment plants, and the like, follow all regulations

 If your neighborhood fell prey to an ecological disaster or neglectful utility company, we can help.
 Environmental litigation is an important way of keeping corporations in line and compensating victims for harm done.

-Jenner Law has dealt with mass torts in the past and can help you determine if that is the right legal route for you to take.
+Jenner Law is highly experienced in litigating mass tort cases.
+Our attorneys can help you determine if participating in a Mass Tort lawsuit is the right legal route for you to take.
 Call us today for a free case review.
 We are eager to hear about your experiences and do whatever we can to confront the organization that hurt you.